[Updated version from the original 2017 article]

 Photography projects aren’t likely targets for a DDoS attack, but data phishing and malware intrusions can be a very real threat to any virtually-dependent business.
 Answer the invitation from a cyber hacker, and both yours and your client’s photos will be exposed.

 Without photography insurance, common sense is the best defense.
-Weak passwords and pre-loaded “dummy” passwords in cameras and other devices were the main blame for The KrebsonSecurity fiasco last year.
+Weak passwords and pre-loaded “dummy” passwords in cameras and other devices were the main blame for The KrebsonSecurity fiasco two years ago.
 More and more photography devices are shipped with Wifi capabilities, so take due diligence and protect your data with:

 - “Zero knowledge” cloud services – These sites (Wuala, Tresorit) encrypt your data, making them safer than mainstream services.